bretgeek/yumapp/README.md

 ## The Output file

-Running `node buildyum` without the --web give you a notice on the screen as to where to find your output file:
+Running `node buildyum` without the --web option will give you a notice on the screen as to where to find your output file:

 Minifed files are in `../out/chunk.min.js` while un-minified is in `../out/chunk.js`